Michaelryang/michaelyang.github.io/src/content/blog/04-DirectX-BasicConcepts/index.md

 ### CPU/GPU Synchronization
 To ensure that the CPU doesn't, for example, overwrite data of a resource that the GPU is currently trying to render, we can implement a _fence_ that forces the CPU to wait until the GPU is finished up to the specified fence point.
 A fence object maintains a UINT64 value to identify points in time.

+### Resource Transitions
+Resources are assigned states by DirectX to prevent resource hazards from occuring - such as the GPU reading from a resource it has not finished writing to.
+For example, the resource is set to a render target state when the GPU writes to it, and cannot be read from until the state changes.
+A resource transition is specified by an array of transition resource barriers on the command list.